galaxyproject/training-material/topics/statistics/tutorials/intro_deep_learning/tutorial.md

 >
 {: .hands_on}

 The tool returns a zipped file containing an object of the neural network architecture (define in the last two steps) which is used as a classifier to train it on data.
+Once the architecture is finalised, its associated object is used for training combining it with the training data as follows:

 ### Deep learning training